CSRG-Group/dcs-notes.github.io/README.md

-# cs118.github.io
+# dcs-notes.github.io

-~~CS118: Programming for Computer Scientists.~~ Warwick first year Computer Science
+Warwick first year Computer Science

 Thank you for visiting this site!
 This repository contains a collection of notes for the modules in the first year computer science degree at the University of Warwick.
 It is entirely student-run, and not affiliated with or endorsed by the University.